 After the bell rang indicating the end of the practice, the student asked, “What is the part of me that remains its essential self through all the changes?”
 She wondered if she knew who she really was and she felt this might be getting in the way of the practice.
 This is a profound philosophical and spiritual question the student asked, which indicates some very mature thinking was happening.

 People have lots of different opinions about the essential self.
 Scientists call it consciousness, but are not really sure yet what this entails.
 Christians believe it is the soul.
 Hindus believe it is the atman or true essence, transcending ego and identification with external phenomena.
 In Buddhism, the question of the self is not directly answered, because even asking the question perpetuates the delusion of dualism.
-Instead, direct observation of phenomena leads to wisdom.
+The ego is seen as a delusion resulting from the misunderstanding of experience – training the mind for clear observation of phenomena leads to wisdom.

 My perspective is that mountain meditation is not specifically intended to reveal the “true self”.
 Rather it helps us begin to understand what is not-self in order to cultivate equanimity.
 It helps us de-identify with things that are happening around us or to us each moment of every day.
 We begin to see phenomena for what it really is, so that we can just be with it with a sense of calm, stillness, and openness.